≡ Menu

 Chi Chi Health Concerns

-The Chinese Crested is sometimes born with missing teeth, this is fine as long as the dog is hairless, where it is considered an acceptable trait.
-But if you’re “super puffy” Chinese Crested has misaligned teeth, this will be considered a “flaw” to some.
+Because this is such a new breed, health problems have yet to emerge.
+However, they come from highly bred lines with health problems that you’ll need to be able to familiarize yourself with.
+The Chinese Crested is sometimes born with missing teeth; this is fine if the dog is hairless, which is considered an acceptable trait.
+But if you’re “super puffy” Chinese Crested has misaligned teeth, this will be regarded as a “flaw” by some.

 Also, as we’ve…

-Probably the biggest problem that you’re going to run into with the Chihuahua, and might be one that you run into with your Chi-Chi as well, is their insatiable appetite, which can often lead to obesity which will shorten their life more than anything else… so get them walking and avoid over-feeding and you should be fine.
+That said, however, probably the biggest problem that you’re going to run into with the Chihuahua, and might be one that you run into with your Chi-Chi as well, is their insatiable appetite, which can often lead to obesity which will shorten their life more than anything else… so get them walking and avoid over-feeding and you should be fine.

-Also Be Cautious…
+Also, Be Cautious…

-Since the Chi-chi is a Designer breed, Puppy Farmers everywhere are likely to start churning them out by the dozen.
-You should not buy from dodgy dog breeders.
+Since the Chi-chi is a Designer breed, Puppy Farmers everywhere will likely start churning them out by the dozen.
+It would be best if you did not buy from dodgy dog breeders.
+Signs to look out for are:

 • No documentation